Achievable logoAchievable logo

 Spinal cord

-The spinal cord transmits signals between the brain and the rest of the body and also directs reflexes independently of the brain.
+The spinal cord carries signals between the brain and the rest of the body.
+It can also direct reflexes without input from the brain.

 Techniques for studying the brain